formbricks/AWS-ECS-Deployment/README.md

 # Formbricks 🤝 AWS
 This repository provides the Terraform configuration to deploy and manage the Formbricks application on AWS.
 This project builds on top of the excellent [Amazon ECS Blueprints](https://github.com/aws-ia/ecs-blueprints) developed by the AWS team.
-It leverages ECS on Fargate, Application Load Balancer, and other essential AWS services(VPC & Cloud Map) to deliver a scalable and reliable environment for the Formbricks application.
+It leverages the following AWS services to deliver a scalable and reliable environment for the Formbricks application:
+- ECS on Fargate
+- Application Load Balancer
+- VPC
+- Cloud Map

 ## AWS Architecture Diagram
 ![AWS Architecture Diagram](./images/formbricks_aws_architecture.png)